sinkstyt/barebones-weather/README.md

 ### Setup/Installation Requirements
 1. Clone this repository to your machine following (these steps)[https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository].
-Here's the link to this repo: https://github.com/sinkstyt/weather-API.git
+Here's the link to this repo: https://github.com/sinkstyt/barebones-weather.git
-2. Navigate to the root folder of the weather-API repository in your command line or terminal.
+2. Navigate to the root folder of the barebones-weather repository in your command line or terminal.
 This might look something like:
 ```
-Users/{YOUR_USER_NAME}/Desktop $ mkdir weather-api
+Users/{YOUR_USER_NAME}/Desktop $ mkdir barebones-weather
-Users/{YOUR_USER_NAME}/Desktop $ cd weather-api
+Users/{YOUR_USER_NAME}/Desktop $ cd barebones-weather
-Users/{YOUR_USER_NAME}/Desktop/weather-api $
+Users/{YOUR_USER_NAME}/Desktop/barebones-weather $
 ```
 3. Tell git to bring down the entire repository using:<br>
-`Users/{YOUR_USER_NAME}/Desktop/weather-api $ git clone https://github.com/sinkstyt/weather-API.git`
+`Users/{YOUR_USER_NAME}/Desktop/barebones-weather $ git clone https://github.com/sinkstyt/barebones-weather.git`
 4. Get your own unique Open Weather API key by creating a login and requesting one for free (Go there now)[https://home.openweathermap.org/users/sign_up]
 5. Store your unique API key (it looks something like this: 86a52c0d12da09c0e39fedfb4v89797d) at the root level of this project in a file saved as .env
 6. The .env file should have just one line in it like so:<br>